LinkUVerse/rtd/docs/subtree/awesome-sui/details/explorer_polymedia.md

 ## Description

-A fork of the original Sui Explorer, which was discontinued by Mysten Labs.
+A fork of the original Rtd Explorer, which was discontinued by LinkU Labs.

 ## Features
 - Fundamental network data (transactions, epoch,...)